vraa/route-planner/README.md

-# Route Planner using Google Maps
+# Route Planner using Google Maps, built with React JS

 **[Route Planner](http://veerasundar.com/route-planner)** is a simple app that helps you to plan your travel routes.